 •In Cu-containing alloys the eutectic temperature (by itself) is no longer a reliable indicator of modification.
 An improved analysis is desired (along the lines of LPP?).”

-The main idea is to avoid creation of oxide bi-film ( figure 2 ).
-The ideal consists in having clean scrap or ingot, not create bi-film defect in the furnace while melting, or have a way to clean the melt and finally, fill our molds without entraining these oxide defects into the casting as it solidifies.
-If you don’t have bi-film defect in your melt, hydrogen won’t be able to nucleate a porosity or enflate the bi-film to create the harmful porosity in your casting.
-Filling practices and mold filling system designs are paramount, but first we need a clean melt.
+The main idea is to avoid creation of oxide bifilm and entrainment into our castings ( figure 2 ).
+The ideal consists in having clean scrap or ingot, not create bifilm defect in the furnace while melting, have a way to clean the melt and finally, fill our molds without entraining these oxide defects into the casting as it solidifies.
+If you don’t have bifilm defect in your melt, we’ll nucleate less porosities in the solid parts.
+Filling practices and mold filling system designs are paramount, but first we need a clean melt with correct metallurgical properties in the furnace before casting.
+Let’s see how we should treat the melt and save on energy.

-Figure 2 : Sketch showing the formation of a double oxide film defect [ 1 ].
+Figure 2 : Sketch showing the formation of a double oxide film defect [John Campbell].